ernestomedinam/content/src/content/lesson/how-to-use-git-version-control-system.md

  <img height="350px" src="https://github.com/breatheco-de/content/blob/master/src/assets/images/a4fc1953-3c91-4bf4-a70a-ab4778b3277b.png?raw=true" alt="how to use git" />
 </p>

-The GIT repository is stored in the same directory as the project itself in a -hidden- subdirectory called .git:
+The GIT repository is stored in the same directory as the project itself in a hidden subdirectory called .git:

 + There is only one .git directory, located in the root directory of the project.
 + The repository is stored within the project.